borkdominik/bigER/README.md

 ## SQL Code Generation

 The bigER Tool allows to generate SQL Code out of the specified ER model.
-To enable code generation use the `generateSql` option in the textual model, this also adds additional [constraints and validation](###Constraints and Validation) to the model.
+To enable code generation use the `generateSql` option in the textual model, this also adds additional constraints and validation (see below) to the model.
 Once the option is set a new folder `src-gen` is created, including the file with the generated SQL tables.

 ### Constraints and Validation